gustalicht/gustalicht/README.md

 ## About Me:
 I am a dedicated student with a passion for learning and software development.
 Currently, I work as a Junior Full-Stack Developer, constantly seeking to enhance my software development skills.
-I study at the Federal University of Rio Grande do Sul (UFRGS) and currently work at Safe2Pay.
+I study at the Federal University of Rio Grande do Sul (UFRGS) and currently work at Freelance.

 ## Key Interests and Skills:
 Back-End Programming Languages: Proficient in C# and Python, always looking to expand my knowledge in other languages.